PatrickKyei/exception/_posts/2023-12-16-how-can-i-make-my-life-better.md

 Get outside and live life.

-Speak to someone, open yourself to new adventures and you'd be surprise the good things that can come out of it.
+Speak to someone, open yourself to new adventures and you'd be surprised the good things that can come out of it.

 ## Read on a topic that interest you that you don’t know much about